AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/security-configure-admin-password.md

 ---
-title: Configure a senha de administrador na instalação
+title: Configurar a senha do administrador na instalação
 seo-title: Configure the Admin Password on Installation
-description: Saiba como alterar a Senha de administrador na instalação AEM.
+description: Saiba como alterar a senha do administrador na instalação do AEM.
 seo-description: Learn how to change the Admin Password on AEM Installation.
 uuid: 06da9890-ed63-4fb6-88d5-fd0e16bc4ceb
 contentOwner: User